openshift/cluster-node-tuning-operator/README.md

 ## Perfomance Profile Controller
 [Performance Profile Controller](docs/performanceprofile/performance_controller.md),
-previously known as Performance Profile Controller and now a part of the Node Tuning Operator, optimizes OpenShift clusters for applications sensitive to cpu and network latency.
+previously known as Performance Addon Operator and now a part of the Node Tuning Operator, optimizes OpenShift clusters for applications sensitive to cpu and network latency.

 ## Deploying the Node Tuning Operator